pwyq/blog/_includes/_friends/links.md

 > A collection of links to other bloggers.

-For English speakers, if you wanna exchange blog link with me, feel free to contact me as long as you satisfied:
+For English speakers, if you wanna exchange blog link with me, feel free to contact me as long as you satisfied ﾟ∀ﾟ)σ following:
 -> personal blog (no commercial pls)
 -> original posts account for 80%+